youngjookim/fdr/SITE/content/experiments/12/index.md

 +++
 image = "12.png"
-date = "2020-01-01"
+date = "2021-01-12"
-title = "DR vs. FDR for WiFi data set (All DR methods)" type = "gallery"
+title = "Pre-DR with PCA using HAR data set" type = "gallery"
 +++

-Explanation
+Proportion of total variance explained by each component when using PCA on Human Activity Recognition (HAR) data.
+The original data set contains 561 dimensions but can be reduced to 10 dimensions when selecting 80 percent of the variance.